 • Homework is due the beginning of each lecture in the week after.
 Late homework will not be accepted.
+BB submission is required.

-• Please put your name, ID last for digits, and section number on the upper right corner and staple on the upper left corner.
+• If BB is down, please bring your hand-writing homework to class.
+Please put your name, last four digits of your student ID, and section number on the upper right corner and staple on the upper left corner.
 Use A4 size sheets.

-• If you hand writing is illegible, print your homework on A4 sheets.
+If you hand writing is illegible, print your homework on A4 sheets.